johnathanvman/F6/index.md

 						" I lean in for a kiss, but her head melts away.
 I watch as her body reverses itself, and she starts to blow me.
 I dive between her spread legs, and lap up her "+DescWord(unit(s[2]),"slime",100)+" flavored juices until we both cum."
 						]))
 				}
+				if(unit(s[2]).Name == "Wolf Queen"){
+					Entrys = [" I shove the queen onto the throne and kneel before her.
+Her earlier attitude is replaced by embarrassment when I spread her legs.
+I lick her nub until it hardens, then start exploring deeper.
+She arches her back, and writhes as I pleasure her.
+She wraps her legs around me when she cums, and I'm coated in her juices.
+Her legs unwrap, and she kicks me prone onto the fancy rug before the throne.
+She straddles me, and strokes my length until its firm.
+She slides herself down until reaching the base.
+Her tail wags against my legs as she rides me.
+I grab her hips and start thrusting into her.
+She starts bucking, and her crown tumbles off.
+I pull her down into a kiss as we cum."]
+				}
 			}else{//FAIL
 				Entrys.push("I try to make a move on SUB, but she's not in the mood.") if(map[party.y][party.x].units[s[2]-100].flying){